 When AIS becomes Virtual Aid to Navigation

-This concept is an extension of AIS.
+This concept is an extension of the AIS system.
 It allows, by means of a spacific AIS transponder located onshore, managed by an administration software, reporting virtually unreported hazard.
 The position of these hazards is plotted by an AIS target as an appropriate icon.
 For example, a buoy indicating a flush rock may have been temporarily destroyed by a storm.
-The VAtoN makes up for the absence of this marks the time that the maritime services back in place.
+The VAtoN compensates for the absence of this mark while the maritime services put it back in place.
 Another example, creating an exclusion area of prohibited anchorage has not yet been an update on ENC charts.

 VAtoN

 This system could also be applied to harbour guidance services, allowing a harbour master to create an AIS target conducting a ship making the request to a specific docking.
-This ship would see the target displayed on a navigation screen, facilitating the docking.
+This ship would see the target displayed on its navigation screen, making it easier to dock.

 Virtual AIS Beacon

-The main proponent of this technology, New Zealand's company Vesper Marine, has tested a Virtual AIS Beacon that might interest many maritime activities : marinas or commercial, oil platforms, aquaculture, fisheries, etc,.
+The main promoter of this technology, New Zealand's Vesper Marine, has tested a Virtual AIS Beacon that might interest many maritime activities : Marinas or commercial ports, Oil Rigs, aquaculture, Fisheries, etc,.
 The functions of this beacon are :

 • Warn ships of non physically marked danger.